inside.ewu.edu

 Pre-requisites: POLI 203 or POLI 204.

-This course is a focused study of contemporary theories, debates and major scholarly traditions in the study of international politics.
+A focused study of contemporary theories, debates, and major scholarly traditions in the study of international politics.
 By studying and analyzing contending perspectives in world politics, the course covers how scholars of international relations differ from each other in their conceptualization of what the system is or ought to be.
-The course enables students to have a comprehensive appreciation of the global issues, difficulties and challenges that states and non-state actors face as they interact in the global arena.
+Enables students to have a comprehensive appreciation of the global issues, difficulties, and challenges that states and non-state actors face in the global arena.

 POLI 321.
 INTERNATIONAL ORGANIZATIONS.
 5 Credits.